Application, Hiring Process & General Information

 Yes.
 Part of the physical fitness assessment includes being able to swim 150 yards continuously (untimed).
 Also, water survival training takes place throughout the Basic Recruit Academy and during Breakout/Agency Specific Training.

-If I am already a sworn Law Enforcement Officer do I have to take the TABE or BAT?
+If I am already a sworn Law Enforcement Officer do I have to take the BAT(Basic Abilities Test)?

 What is FBAT or CJBAT?